Everyone is so busy these days.

 Popular search terms for this article:

-can i decline an exit review, can you name names at a exit interview, decline exit interview, how to professionally decline an exit interview
+decline exit interview, can i decline an exit review, can I deny doing an exit interview when I quit, can you name names at a exit interview, how to respectfully decline an exit interview, is it ok to decline exit interview

 There is a great little book about life and living called The Four Agreements.
 It is a New York Times bestseller by the Toltec Indian teacher and spiritual guide by Don Miguel Ruiz.